 Whilst it can undoubtedly be a challenging time, there is an opportunity to feel wiser, and more able to sort out the important from the inconsequential.
 Perhaps one of the most important aspects of a midlife transition is the quest for the sacred.

 Together we can foster an openness that can turn your time of crisis into a time of quest.
 It can be a quest for wholeness, authenticity, a quest for integrity, a quest for love, deeper intimacy, a quest for independence as well as interdependence, or a quest for the sacred.
 It can be a time for the healing of old wounds or for finding one's true calling.
 WOW!

-Many people acquire a wisdom, maturity and self-confidence they lacked earlier.
-These can be immensely useful in dealing with existing relationships and lifestyle as well as forging new beginnings.
-Rather than it being a crisis, in fact it can all feel very positive!
+Many people acquire a pearl of wisdom, maturity, and self-confidence they lacked earlier.
+These can be immensely useful in dealing with existing relationships and lifestyles as well as forging new beginnings.
+Rather than it being a crisis, in fact, it can all feel very positive!

-I also offer life coaching specifically for men or women separately.
+I also offer life coaching specifically for men and women separately.